arihanth26/OOS-Product-Recommendation/docs/index.md

 The **Silhouette Score** measures how similar an object is to its own cluster compared to other clusters.
 It ranges from -1 to 1, where a higher value indicates better-defined clusters.

-The optimal Gaussian Mixture Model (GMM) configuration was achieved through a multi-stage iterative process that analyzed the impact of feature selection and cluster count ($k$) on model performance, primarily measured by the Silhouette Score.
+The optimal Gaussian Mixture Model (GMM) configuration was achieved through a multi-stage iterative process that analyzed the impact of feature selection and cluster count (k) on model performance, primarily measured by the Silhouette Score.

 #### Analysis of Silhouette Score:

 * **Using Price Metrics as primary:** GMM with price as the dominant feature yielded a Silhouette Score of **0.07** with 48 clusters, indicating poorly defined groups.
-* **Using Elbow Curve Evaluation:** Using an elbow curve to estimate optimal $k$ led to 48 clusters and a score of **0.41**, showing moderate improvement.
+* **Using Elbow Curve Evaluation:** Using an elbow curve to estimate optimal k led to 48 clusters and a score of **0.41**, showing moderate improvement.
 * **Using Ingredient Features from OpenFoodFacts dataset:** Incorporating additional ingredient and nutrition features from the OpenFoodFacts dataset and performing TF-IDF + SVD feature extraction produced significantly better clusters.

-Using AIC/BIC and elbow methods, the optimal number of clusters was determined as **$k = 96$**, resulting in a **Silhouette Score of 0.73**, indicating well-separated and coherent clusters.
+Using AIC/BIC and elbow methods, the optimal number of clusters was determined as **k = 96**, resulting in a **Silhouette Score of 0.73**, indicating well-separated and coherent clusters.

 Functions like `suggest_optimal_k` and `plot_elbow_and_metrics` were developed to automate and visualize the process of selecting the optimal number of clusters.